-In partnership with local employers, students earn credits in one or both semesters while employed at worksites in the community relating to future career plans.
+In partnership with local employers, students earn credits while employed at work sites in the community relating to future career plans.

 Alberta Education requires students to complete a 30 level Workplace Safety Systems module (HCS3000) before work hours can be counted toward credits.
-This will be offered to all Work Experience students on the following dates:
+This will be offered on the following dates:

 Alternative Programs are offered to students who require individualized support to help bring success in

 high school.
 Placement into these classes is done on the discretion of the coordinating teacher.